 Quick scans take just seconds to complete, while deep scans of our 518GB partition actually ran twice as fast as those with Stellar and EaseUS.
 All of our test files were successfully retrieved, too, so it definitely works.

-Why Else We Like Piriform Recuva
+Other Reasons We Like Piriform Recuva

 There’s really not much else to say about Recuva.
 It works and is completely free, and for many users that will be enough.
 The client, however, isn’t very well designed and support, even if you pay for a license, is below average.